maditya0310UCSB/ucsbdrl/README.md

 This isolates all `pip` or `conda` installs from your other environments or from your system-level Python installation.

 ### Update Conda Environment
 As the quarter progresses we may update the `environment.yml`.
-To update your local environment use:<br>
+To update your local environment, first `pull` the repo, then:<br>
 `conda env update -f=environment.yml`